LLNL/axom/src/docs/web/index.rst

 ****************************

 .. note:: The project recently changed its name from "The CS Toolkit" to
           "Axom".
-The names of various items described here (e.g., email lists) will be changed to reflect that.
+We have not completed converted everything on the project to the new name.
+The contents of this page, and linked pages, will continue to be updated as the conversion continues.

 Axom is a project in WCI/WSC that is funded by ECP/ATDM.
 Its principal goal is to provide a collection of robust and flexible software